COINBASE GLOBAL, INC. (NASDAQ: - GuruFocus.com

 Did you lose money on investments in Coinbase Global?
 If so, please visit Coinbase Global, Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

 NEW YORK, Aug.
-05, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of Coinbase Global, Inc. (“Coinbase” or the “Company”) ( COIN) between April 14, 2021 and July 26, 2022, inclusive (the “Class Period”).
+10, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Coinbase Global, Inc. (“Coinbase” or the “Company”) ( COIN) between April 14, 2021 and July 26, 2022, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the District of New Jersey and alleges violations of the Securities Exchange Act of 1934.

 Coinbase provides financial infrastructure and technology products and services for the cryptocurrency economy (or “cryptoeconomy”) in the U.S. and internationally.
 The Company purportedly offers the primary financial account in the cryptoeconomy for retailers, a marketplace with a pool of liquidity for transacting in crypto assets for institutions, and technology and services that enable ecosystem partners to build crypto-based applications and securely accept crypto assets as payment.